Saturday, September 28, 2024

 The Rosenkrantz Tower (shown below) was built in the 1560s by the governor of Bergen Castle (Bergenhus), Erik Rosenkrantz, and served as a combined residence and fortified tower. (https://en.visitbergen.com/things-to-do/rosenkrantz-tower-bymuseet-i-bergen-p908683)

-This portal was built by Italian stone-
+This portal was built by Italian stonemasons, the only

-enough to create such work.
+craftsmen skilled enough to create such work.
 The

-ivory pillar on the far right indicates
+ivory pillar on the far right indicates that Bergen was

-trading hub in the 11th century.
+already a wealthy trading hub in the 11th century.

 The Bryggen, a UNESCO World Heritage site, is the old wharf of Bergen.
 It serves as a reminder of the town’s importance as part of the Hanseatic League’s trading empire from the 14th to the mid-16th century.
 Although many fires ravaged the characteristic wooden houses and shops of Bryggen its rebuilding has followed traditional patterns and methods, leaving its main structure preserved.
 Today, some 62 buildings remain of this former townscape.